 Halfway up the British Columbia coast, along the fabled Inside Passage route to Alaska, lies The Great Bear Rainforest.
-This remote and little-visited Shangri-La is one of the last intact wilderness regions left on Earth – home to ancient indigenous communities and a medley of majestic species from 1,000 year-old cedars, to humpback whales and grizzly bears, to the iconic white “Spirit Bear.”
+This remote and little-visited Shangri-La is one of the last intact wilderness regions left on Earth – home to ancient indigenous communities and a medley of majestic species from 1,000 year-old cedars, to humpback whales and grizzlies, to the iconic white “Spirit Bear.”

 According to the denizens of this region, another giant is said to roam these woods.
 For centuries, both indigenous and non-indigenous residents have reported encounters with the “Sasquatch” – an apocryphal species of man-ape believed to be living in the deepest nooks of this far-flung coast.
 Sightings of the elusive creatures and their tracks are so common that nearly everyone has a story.

 Driven by a lifelong fascination with these reports and a need to make sense of them, John Zada travels to the heart of the Great Bear Rainforest to collect tales of these encounters.
-While braving the elements and an impossibly rugged terrain Zada uncovers a quirky subculture filled with eccentric characters.
-Loggers, hunters, indigenous elders, environmentalists and wilderness guides provide him with tantalizing clues for his investigation while giving him rare insight into the lives of their challenged communities.
+While braving the elements and an impossibly rugged terrain, Zada uncovers a quirky subculture filled with characters.
+Loggers, hunters, indigenous elders, environmentalists and wilderness guides provide him with tantalizing clues for his investigation while giving him rare insight into the lives of their struggling communities.
 As the author’s journey deepens it transforms into a quest to understand perception, belief and the nature of reality – as well as his own deeper motives.

 A fascinating and unique account of the Bigfoot phenomenon that is equal parts memoir, psychology, travelogue, cultural commentary and manifesto on nature.
 Totally gripping and unputdownable.
 Destined to be a classic of adventure and a standout among the more conventional works on the Sasquatch.”